Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A view of the St. George Children’s Museum from the outside (photo: Kit Leong / Shutterstock)

-📍 Google Maps | Phone: (435) 986-4000 | St. George Children’s Museum Website | Hours: 10 am-5 pm daily, Closed Sundays & Mondays | Entrance: $6.25
+📍 Google Maps | Phone: (435) 986-4000 | St. George Children’s Museum Website | Hours: 10 am – 5 pm Tue-Sat, Closed Sun | Entrance: $7 adults, $5 seniors, $8.50 children 3-17, free under 3

 Visit the St. George Children’s Museum when traveling to Southern Utah with kids.
-This is a top kid favorite in the area thanks to the array of fun exhibits and events like Make Art Tuesdays, TinkerLab, and Storytime with Kris.
+This is a top kid favorite in the area thanks to the array of fun events like Make Art Tuesdays, TinkerLab, and Storytime with Kris.
+There are also 12 interactive exhibit rooms, a child’s dream come true.

 The museum encourages both children and adults to play, so don’t expect to drop your child off and have a relaxing day at the spa.
-The St. George Children’s Museum is one of my favorite places to go to bond with my younger family members and explore our creativity together.
+The St. George Children’s Museum is one of my favorite places to bond with my younger family members and explore our creativity together.

 Kayenta Art Village